 When I watch an anime, I seldom/never care about the art or graphics.
-This anime has great graphics in my eyes, and the cast of many famous seiyuu in a single series was the motivating factor for me to pick this up, despite the synopsis that screamed 'TYPICAL' as I looked it up online.
+But this anime compels me to mention that it has great graphics (at least in my eyes), and the cast of many famous seiyuu in a single series was the motivating factor for me to pick this up, despite the synopsis that screamed 'TYPICAL' as I looked it up online.
 As bonus, I was delighted to hear Kugimiya Rie not in her typical tsundere voice (I find this rare).
 But still, this is completely mitigated by the lack of originality in this anime.

 Every episode felt like watching paint dry for eternity.
 Even Boys Be isn't as bad as this.